Portuguese bank woes weigh on European equities

 shared not only by investors but also by the public at large,"

-escalation of the economic battle with the West set off by the
+of the economic battle with the West set off by the crisis in

 Many German companies, such as Adidas, have